TheRandomLabs/TRLUtils-IO/README.md

 A collection of utilities that are useful when performing I/O operations.

-All code is documented with Javadoc and tested using JUnit.
+All public-facing code is documented with Javadoc and (mostly) tested with JUnit.

 ## Features